sunn789/send-SMS--from-excel/README.md

 ├── SmsLog.txt             # Log file where SMS sending results are stored ├── Program.cs             # Main entry point for the application ├── Persons.cs             # Model representing a person (employee)
-└── README.md              # Project README file (this one)
+├── SmsDbContext.cs        # Optional: Database context for logging to a database └── README.md              # Project README file (this one)
 Log Files
 The system generates a log file (SmsLog.txt) in the root directory.